PiMo131/DynaGram/README.md

 # DynaGram
-A dianamic diagram creator that can be run as a local website.
+A dynamic diagram creator that can be run as a local website.
 Can be used to create tree diagrams

 For use 'as-is'